 Medical card holders receive certain health services free of charge.
 Normally, your dependent spouse and children are also covered for the same range of health services.
 Medical card holders are exempt from paying the 2% Health Levy part of social insurance and from the 1% Income Levy introduced in 2009.
-They may also be exempt from paying school transport charges, State exam fees in publicly-funded second-level schools.
-There may also be financial help with buying school books in certain schools.

 If you have a medical-card, you are entitled to maternity care, infant welfare services, a general practitioner and other services including dental, optical and the supply of drugs.
 You will also receive a maternity grant of €10.16 on the birth of your baby.
 Application for the grant should be made to the local area office of the health board.
 Your baby should be put on your medical-card as soon as he/she is born.